ericngg/Dotify/README.md

 ## Developer: Eric Ng

 ### Description:
 **Dotify** is the next big music app that will break through into the music industry from an up and incoming start up.
 What the final product is a proof of concept screen on an Android app.
 At the moment, it does not play any music.
-Functionality includes a list of songs that can shuffle and delete, and the music player screen.
+Functionality includes a list of songs that can shuffle and delete, and the music player screen, a profile screen, and supports rotation handling.

 ### Sreenshots/Gif: